svpsiva/nodejs-signins-rest-sample/README.md

 ## Questions and comments

-Office 365 development questions?
-Post them to [Stack Overflow](http://stackoverflow.com/questions/tagged/Office365+API).
+Microsoft Graph development questions?
+Post them to [Stack Overflow](http://stackoverflow.com/questions/tagged/microsoft-graph).
 Make sure to tag your questions or comments with [Office365] and [API].

 ## Additional resources